 JetBlue pet policy states that pet owners are responsible for their animal’s safety onboard, which includes ensuring that their carrier is suitable and well ventilated.

-6 Top Tips As You Are Preparing to Travel with Your ESA
+5 Top Tips As You Are Preparing to Travel with Your Furry Friend

-- If you’re traveling with an emotional support animal that is not a dog or cat, check before booking your flights that your ESA will be allowed to fly.
+- If you’re traveling with a service animal that is not a dog or cat, check before booking your flights that your ESA will be allowed to fly.

-- If you are flying internationally with your ESA, make sure to check what documentation you will need to enter the country.
+- If you are flying internationally with your ESA or pet, make sure to check what documentation you will need to enter the country.
 You should also check about return flights to the USA.

 - Make sure that your ESA is properly socialized and knows how to behave properly in public.
 This is not only courteous to other passengers, but it will make your journey much less stressful too.

-- Most airports will have pet relief areas for service animals and emotional support animals.
+- Most airports will have pet relief areas for pets, service animals, and emotional support animals.
 Make sure to check in advance where these are so you don’t get caught short!

 Flying with Your ESA: Know the Special Requirements when Traveling with JetBlue

-Flying within the USA with your emotional support animal on JetBlue should be relatively straightforward.
+Flying within the USA with your ESA on JetBlue should be relatively straightforward.
+Your emotional support animal will be recognized as your pet so just follow the JetBlue pet policy!
 If you travel overseas, including Hawaii, Puerto Rico, and the US Virgin Islands, you may have to fill out additional paperwork.
 No live animals of any kind are permitted on flights to Jamaica, including service animals and ESAs.

 Where to Call or Visit for More Information on JetBlue Pet Policy